 Ryan Diaz, Adam Imdieke, Vivek Veeriah, Karthik Desingh

-Beyond Pick and Place Workshop at ICRA 2025
+IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2025 Beyond Pick and Place Workshop at ICRA 2025

 We build a multisensory imitation learning framework and evaluate it on an extensive set of task variations for a peg-in-hole task.
 We also explore data augmentation as a possible technique for increasing a policy's robustness to these variations.